coolar-star/COOL/docs/philosophy/multi_layer_cognitive_model.md

 The COOL identity engine sits here.

 ### Core
-Long-term constraints & values.
+Long-term constraints and values:

+- role,
+- tone,
+- ethics,
+- slow-changing preferences.

 ### Frame
-Moment-to-moment reconstruction of the “current self.”
+Moment-to-moment reconstruction of the “current self,” combining:

+- Core,
+- Eval tendencies,
+- local context,
+- short-term directional cues.

 ### Eval
-Directional feedback that adjusts future reconstructions.
+Directional feedback that adjusts future reconstructions by:

+- reinforcing patterns,
+- correcting misalignments,
+- updating tendencies.

 This is the **architecture of the self**—
-the structure that makes the system "the same entity" across time.
+the structure that keeps the system recognizably
+“the same entity” across time.

 ---